Rindler-AdS/CFT: Introduction

 Fortunately, a tractable theory of quantum gravity in anti-de Sitter space does exist: it is defined by the AdS/CFT correspondence.
 This motivates us to consider accelerating observers not in Minkowski space but in AdS space.
 Observers in anti-de Sitter space with suitably high proper acceleration (compared with the AdS length scale) have acceleration horizons; Rindler-AdS space is thus the portion of anti-de Sitter space that such observers can interact with.
 The purpose of this paper is to set up a holographic duality between Rindler-AdS space and a boundary conformal field theory, and to then use that correspondence to investigate quantum-gravitational aspects of Rindler-AdS space.
 It is worth emphasizing that Rindler-AdS space is a particularly advantageous spacetime for studying the quantum gravity of horizons.
 Unlike eternal black holes in AdS, Rindler-AdS has no singularities where bulk physics breaks down.
 And unlike flat Rindler space, the existence of a dual conformal field theory is assured; indeed, in the case of AdS$_5$ it is known to be ${\cal N} = 4$ super Yang-Mills theory.
 Thus in principle one has all the tools necessary to study event horizons in a theory of quantum gravity.

 While Rindler-AdS space in general dimensions has been described and studied previously, the real power of the AdS/CFT correspondence can be brought to bear when the bulk spacetime dimension is three.
 For that special case, the boundary theory becomes a two-dimensional CFT living in Minkowski space, with all the ensuing advantages.
 In particular, the two-point function can be calculated explicitly and the Rindler entropy density can be derived from the Cardy formula.
 The result matches the Bekenstein-Hawking entropy density of the Rindler horizon precisely, including numerical factors.
 Even more interestingly, one can probe the causal structure of the spacetime.
-Remarkably, we find that the boundary theory ``knows" when a source has fallen past the Rindler horizon even though, from a bulk point of view, there are no local invariants that mark the presence of the event horizon.
+Remarkably, we find that the boundary theory ``knows'' when a source has fallen past the Rindler horizon even though, from a bulk point of view, there are no local invariants that mark the presence of the event horizon.

 This paper is organized as follows.
 In Section 2, we present the classical geometry of Rindler-AdS space.
 In Section 3, we quickly review Rindler-AdS thermodynamics.
 Section 4 describes the boundary theory and contains our main results.
+The results of the paper are as follows.
 We calculate the bulk-boundary propagator and the two-point correlation function of operators in the boundary theory.
-Specializing to AdS$_3$, we show that the Cardy formula precisely reproduces the Bekenstein-Hawking entropy density.
+Specializing to AdS$_3$, we show that the Cardy formula precisely reproduces the Bekenstein-Hawking entropy density, including the numerical coefficient, both for nonrotating and rotating Rindler-AdS space.
 We then discuss the relation between Rindler-AdS space and AdS black holes.
 Next, we turn to perhaps our most interesting derivation.
 We consider a source that falls freely into the Rindler horizon.
-By calculating the one-point function of a boundary operator, we show that a ``boundary theorist" can tell whether the source has fallen across the horizon.
+By calculating the one-point function of a boundary operator, we show that a ``boundary theorist'' can tell whether the source has fallen across the horizon.
+This is the main result of the paper.
 In Section 5, we consider an alternate foliation of Rindler-AdS in which the boundary conformal field theory lives in de Sitter space.
 We briefly discuss some subtleties of this variant of Rindler-AdS/CFT.
 We summarize and conclude in Section 6 with some remarks about directions and puzzles suggested by Rindler-AdS/CFT.